 CP: short for "checkpoint," an in-game location that marks a spot for players to resume action whenever they restart the game or die in battle.

-Crypt Run: refers to runs that revolve around the Decaying Crypt dungeon that randomly spawns in the Fields of Misery in Act I. Crypt Runs are generally used for farming experience for paragon levels (see: 'Paragon') and players may sometimes prepare the Crypt beforehand (see: 'Prep') in order to aggro (see: 'Aggro') the Spewing Horror mobs that are in the area.
+Crypt Run: vanilla - refers to runs that revolve around the Decaying Crypt dungeon that randomly spawns in the Fields of Misery in Act I. Crypt Runs are generally used for farming experience for paragon levels (see: 'Paragon') and players may sometimes prepare the Crypt beforehand (see: 'Prep') in order to aggro (see: 'Aggro') the Spewing Horror mobs that are in the area.
 The Spewing Horrors can consistently summon new waves of Decayers that can serve as bonus experience.

 Danetta's: short for the "Danetta" set items, which include the one-handed crossbows Danetta's Spite and Danetta's Revenge, items exclusive to the demon hunter class.